Dr. Donghun Shin is an Associate Professor, Department of Developmental Biology, University of Pittsburgh School of Medicine.

 Dr. Shin completed his undergraduate/graduate education at Seoul National University, Seoul, Korea.
 He completed his PhD training at California Institute of Technology, Pasadena, California.
 For 5 years until 2010, Dr. Shin conducted post-doctoral research at the University of California, San Francisco, California.

 In the Department of Development Biology, Dr. Shin and his team’s long-term goal is to contribute to a better treatment of liver failure or liver diseases by understanding the molecular and cellular mechanisms regulating liver development and regeneration using zebrafish as a vertebrate model system.

-Dr. Shin and his team have established innovative zebrafish liver regeneration models in which BECs extensively give rise to hepatocytes.
+Dr. Shin and his team have established several zebrafish liver injury models in which BECs extensively give rise to hepatocytes.
 Using these models, the team has taken several approaches to better understand the mechanisms of LPC-driven liver regeneration: 1) chemical screening, 2) RNAseq analyses, and 3) genes/pathways important for liver development.
-Currently, they have investigated how 1) epigenetic factors, 2) FXR signaling, and 3) metabolism regulate LPC-driven liver regeneration, particularly the differentiation of LPCs into hepatocytes.
+Currently, they have investigated how 1) epigenetic factors, 2) FGF signaling, and 3) PPAR regulate LPC-driven liver regeneration, particularly the differentiation of LPCs into hepatocytes.

 Dr. Shin currently has two NIH R01 funding awards (DK101426, 2014-2024; DK116993, 2018-2022).